CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 Another way to inspect your data is by ordering the columns of the table differently.
 CartoDB has automatic ordering built in--just click on a column name and select ASC or DESC to get the data ordered how you want.
 ASC orders your data by lowest number or highest in the alphabet (closest to A) first, while DESC does the opposite.

 You can perform the same operations using the SQL keywords ORDER BY.
-Try it out by first clearing your view and then, after your table name, typing
+Try it out by first clearing your view and then, after your table name, typing:

 {% highlight sql %}
 ORDER BY depth ASC
 {% endhighlight %}

-This will arrange your data in your table to be ordered by this column.
+This will arrange your data in your table to be ordered by the `depth` column.
 The result has no effect on how the data is displayed in CartoDB unless you apply other keywords to your overall SQL statement.

-_Pro Tip:_ You can add multiple columns after the ORDER BY keywords like this:
+_Pro Tip:_ You can add multiple columns after the ORDER BY keywords.
+The first column is sorted first, then within that ordering the second column is ordered, etc. It goes like this:

 {% highlight sql %}
 SELECT *
 FROM table_name
 ORDER BY column1 ASC, column2 DESC
 {% endhighlight %}

-The first column is sorted first, then within that ordering the second column is ordered, etc.

 One keyword that changes the display of data on your map depending on the ordering is LIMIT, which gives you the number of rows requested if there are that many to display.
 This is added to the end of your SQL statement: